pyeventsourcing/esdbclient/README.md

 ```

 The iterable object is actually a Python generator, and we need to
-iterate over it to actually get the recorded events from gRPC.
-So
+iterate over it to get the recorded events from gRPC.

-let's convert it into a list, so that we can call `len()`, and so
+Let's construct a list from the generator, so that we can
-that we can index it to check we have the individual events recorded
+check we have the events that were recorded above.
-above.

 ```python
 events = list(response)
 ```

-Now that we have an actual list of events, we can check we have the
+Now that we have a list of events, we can check we got the
-three events that we recorded in the stream above.
+three events that were appended to the stream.

 ```python
 assert len(events) == 3